 - Russian: Mummio, Mumie

 Definition of Shilajita: Shilajit or Asphalt, is an exudate of selected rocks occurring in the Himalaya region, made of decomposed centuries-old plants, and rocks formed under pressure.

-It is highly condensed mineral and amino acids source.
+It is a highly condensed mineral and amino acids source.
 It gives physical, mental and sexual power.

 In Hindu Mythology: Mythological, it is believed Silajit originated from the Mandrachala Parvata as Sveda (sweat) while churning of the ocean.